fingerproof/cordova-plugin-gapreload/README.md

 cordova-plugin-gapreload
 ========================

-LiveReload plugin for Cordova/PhoneGap applications.
+*LiveReload* plugin for *Cordova/PhoneGap* applications.
 [Watch the video demo][demo].

 ## Installation

+Note: if you use the *grunt-gapreload* task, skip these steps and follow [the proper documentation][grunt-gapreload] instead.

 1. Install the [LiveReload][LiveReload] app (latest version can be found [here][latest]).
 2. Install the [Apache Cordova][Cordova] 3 CLI: `$ npm install -g cordova` (you may need to use `sudo`).
-3. `cd` into your Cordova app folder previously created using the `$ cordova create` command.
+3. `cd` into your Cordova app folder previously created using the `cordova create` command.
 4. Install GapReload: `$ cordova plugin add <repo> --variable SERVER_HOSTNAME="<host>"` where `repo` is `https://github.com/fingerproof/cordova-plugin-gapreload` and `host` typically is your localhost IP address (static is better).
 5. Follow GapReload instructions in your terminal window and you will be good to go.